zeiss-microscopy/OAD/Machine_Learning/README.md

 - the effect of denoising on the quantifiability of the pixel intensities is a matter of ongoing research

-- be careful when using N2V or any other method that modifies pixel values when the final application is something like FRET or Ratiometric Imaging, where the conclusion may directly depend on the pixle counts
+- be careful when using N2V or any other method that modifies pixel values when the final application is something like FRET or Ratiometric Imaging, where the conclusion may directly depend on the pixel counts

 ## TechNotes Intellesis Denoising